AuthorCarpentry/DT2018/02-markdown.md

 6. To display technical terminology or other non-proportional text, use the backtick symbol.
 A single \` on both sides works for short bits, and  three backticks \`\`\` in a separate line above and below is best for larger codeblocks.

-    Find the name of a computer file (ending with 'csv') in the exercise file and mark it up to represent inline code
+    Find the name of a computer file (ending with '.csv') in the exercise file and mark it up to represent inline code

-    Find an example of a code block in the exercise file.
-When you find one, place a blue sticky note on your laptop lid, and knit the document to html, and go grab a snack!

 7. Create multiple links to content elsewhere by placing each link text in square brackets \[\] followed by the link address in round parentheses \(\).
 Don't forget to include http:// or https:// at the beginning of the link address.

+There is also one link that connects to another location within the document...can you find that one and see how this kind of link is marked up?

 8. Create one inline image by adding an exclamation mark \! in the text, then placing the image name  in square brackets \[\] followed by the image file